mattmakai/fullstackpython.com/source/content/pages/17-no-sql-datastores/1701-no-sql-datastores.markdown

 ## Graph
-A graph database represent and store data in three aspects: nodes, edges, and properties.
+A graph database represents and stores data in three aspects: nodes, edges, and properties.

 A *node* is an entity, such as a person or business.